Topic:

 Google cloud cost optimization with Granica

-While all of these tools can optimize your GCP cloud costs, only one combines visibility, lossless compression, and strong data security.
+While all of these tools can optimize your GCP cloud costs, only one combines visibility, lakehouse-native compression, and strong data security.
 This combination is what makes the Granica platform the best tool for Google cloud cost optimization.

 To get started, book a demo with our cloud cost optimization experts today.